EricssonResearch/scott-eu/simulation-ros/src/turtlebot2i/turtlebot2i_mrcnn/README.md

 The detection output will be available in the `/turtlebot2i/mrcnn_out` topic.

+4. mrcnn node will subscribe to RGB image (`/turtlebot2i/camera/rgb/raw_image`) and depth image topics (`/turtlebot2i/camera/depth/raw_image`).
+Rename the topics if you are publishing topics with different names.

 # 4. Training the Model

-If want to train new model, first, get images from rosbag or manually get a set of images.
+If want to train a new model, first, get images from rosbag or manually get a set of images.

 1. (Optional step) If you want to create a training dataset from rosbag